HyunCafe/my-javascript-notes/topics/jsArrays.md

 [Back to Table of Contents](../README.md/#Table-of-Contents)

 #### reduce
-applies a function against an accumulator and each value of the array (from left-to-right) to reduce it to a single value.
+applies a function against an accumulator and each value of the array (from left-to-right) to reduce it to a single value (Sum).
 ```javascript
 const result = array.reduce((accumulator, currentValue, currentIndex, array) => {
    // logic to update accumulator based on currentValue and currentIndex